rinzio/rinzio/README.md

 - 👋 Hi, I’m @rinzio
 - 👀 I’m interested in Music, Coding and Coffee ☕️
-- 🌱 I’m currently learning TypeScript, Scala and C++
+- 🌱 I’m currently learning TypeScript
 - 👨🏻‍💻 I’m looking to collaborate on any open-source project!

 - ⚡ Fun fact: I try to use guitar models as codenames for my projects 🎸